MicrosoftDocs/azure-docs/articles/azure-sql/virtual-machines/windows/availability-group-distributed-network-name-dnn-listener-configure.md

 ## Port considerations

-DNN Listeners are designed to listen on all IP addresses, but on a specific, unique port.
+DNN listeners are designed to listen on all IP addresses, but on a specific, unique port.
 The DNS entry for the listener name should resolve to the addresses of all replicas in the AG.
-This is done automatically with the Powershell script below.
+This is done automatically with the Powershell script above in the [Create Script](#create-script) section.
 Because DNN listeners accept connections on all IP addresses, it is critical that the port used for a listener be unique, and not in use by any other replica in the AG.
 Since SQL Server either directly or via the Browser, always listens on port 1433, that port cannot be used for any DNN listener.

 ## Next steps